shay90210/form-exercise-app/README.md

 ## An exercise form primarily developed using the framework React and other scalable UI libraries.

+### Project Navigation
+- FormExercise.js is located in components folder
+- validateExerciseForm.js is located in utils folder

 ### Form Exercise Goals
 - Display a form with inputs for each field outlined in the instructions
 - Allow a user to complete and submit the form